ahmedsayedtalib/mypersonalwebsite/README.md

 The Jenkins service account used for GCP operations has the following roles:

+roles/artifactregistry.admin 🐳

-- `roles/artifactregistry.admin` 🐳
+roles/artifactregistry.createOnPushWriter 🐳

-- `roles/container.admin` 🚀
+roles/container.admin 🚀

-- `roles/storage.admin` ☁️
+roles/storage.admin ☁️

-- `Artifact Registry Create-on-Push Repository Administrator` 🐳
+These roles are sufficient for pushing images, managing clusters, and reading/writing to GCS.

 These roles are sufficient for pushing images, managing clusters, and reading/writing to GCS.